Visiting London any time soon? You'll be busy beavering away looking for the best attractions the nation's capital has to offer, no doubt.

 See London in a new light in this wet, wild and witty excursion.
 With entertaining tour guides who love nothing more than good banter and bad jokes, you’ll have a raft of laughs from the RIB as you’re treated to London’s famous sights from the Thames.
 Then it’s time to get serious.
 Down the guidebooks, hide the cameras and hold on tight as the skipper takes speed to the extreme in the rowdy RIB.
 Be prepared to get wet, let off some steam and have an absolute blast in this awesome watery adventure.
 It’s the perfect way to see the city and promises plenty of fast and furious fun.

-How about this?:Like your sightseeing fast, to the point, and thrilling?
+Try this one:Like your sightseeing fast, to the point, and thrilling?
 This nippy RIB tour on the Thames ticks all the boxes.

 A bus that thinks it's a boat